 Cairns State High School recognises as its prime obligation, the provision of access to an appropriate educational service for students whose principal place of residence is within the school's catchment area.

 Because of enrolment capacity and growth Cairns State High School may be unable to meet this obligation in the future, unless action is taken now to manage enrolments.
-Cairns State High School has limited ability to accept enrolments from outside the catchment area.
+The Principal must restrict enrolment of out-of-catchment students to ensure in-catchment students can enrol at their local state school, without requiring additional facilities.

 This School Enrolment Management Plan (School EMP) sets out the conditions under which students may be enrolled into Cairns State High School, subject to any other requirements or limitations in: